SEND Information Report

 Our building, which is all on one accessible level, caters well for children who may have complex physical needs.

 Where necessary, support will be put in place to ensure that children with physical needs get the opportunity to take part fully in all areas of the curriculum.
-Members of staff at the school have experience in dealing with children with a wide range of physical issues.
+Members of staff at the school have experience in dealing with children with a wide range of physical needs.
 Regular training is put in place to ensure that all members of staff are trained to provide the best support for children with additional physical needs.
-Where necessary, parents can meet with Mrs Potter and relevant healthcare professionals to write a ‘Health Care Plan’.
-This document is then shared with all relevant staff members.
+Where necessary, parents can meet with the SENDCo, the class teacher and TA and relevant healthcare professionals to write a ‘Health Care Plan’.
+This document is then shared with all relevant staff members to ensure a consistent approach across school.

-We believe that the child should have a say about the provision they receive at school.
-Children are encouraged to attend meetings about their progress, set themselves targets to achieve and to shape their own learning.
+We believe that parents and children should have a say about the provision they receive at school.
+Parents are encouraged to attend meetings about their child’s progress and children regularly set themselves targets with their teachers/TAs to help shape their own learning.

 Children at St. Augustine’s have said the following about our provision for children with SEND:

-Children with IEPs and EHC plans may have access to additional interventions or 1:1 or group learning with teachers, support staff, the SENDCo or teaching assistants.
+Children with IEPs and EHCPs may have access to additional interventions or 1:1 or group learning with teachers, support staff, the SENDCo or teaching assistants.

-“[TAs] have been amazing.
+“[The TAs] have been amazing.
 [My child’s TA] knows my child so well.
 She knows by a look if she is upset.
-The TAs are outstanding.” – Year 5 parent
+The TAs are outstanding.” – Year 6 parent

 Our Special Educational Needs and Disabilities Coordinator (SENDCo) works with staff and children to provide guidance and support.
-At St. Augustine’s the SENDCo is Mrs Potter PHOTO 3, who has achieved the Special Educational Needs National Award (SENDNA) and has been working at St. Augustine’s since 2009.
+At St. Augustine’s, the SENDCo is Mrs Potter, who has achieved the Special Educational Needs National Award (SENDNA), has been working at St. Augustine’s since 2009 and has been in the role of SENDCo since 2015.
+This year, Mr Corbino will also be acting as ‘Interim SENDCo’ during Mrs Potter’s maternity leave.
+Mr Corbino has worked in several roles at the school over a number of years and has developed an excellent knowledge of SEND approaches and in his time working with us.

 - Liaising with parents to provide support.